braddmg/GenFlow/README.md

 GCF_028355655.1
 ```
 Example Command
-We suggest using the short dataset to test the pipeline. <br>
+We suggest using the short dataset to test the pipeline.
+Running the pipeline on a laptop (in WSL) with 16 GB of RAM and 16 threads takes approximately 1 hour. <br>
 Here is an example command to execute the analysis:
 ```bash
 cd Data